ansys/pyaedt-toolkits-antenna/doc/source/contributing.rst

 Post issues
 -----------
-Use the `PyAEDT antenna toolkit issues <https://github.com/ansys/pyaedt-toolkits-antenna/issues>`_ page to submit questions, report bugs, and request new features.
+Use the AEDT Antenna Toolkit `Issues <https://github.com/ansys/pyaedt-toolkits-antenna/issues>`_ page to report bugs and request new features.

 View documentation